-Devil May Cry is a series of hack and slash and/or beat ’em up video games, which combines classic puzzle solving, survival horror, stylised combat and multiple weapons.
+Devil May Cry is a series of hack-n-slash and/or beat ’em up video games that combines classic puzzle solving, survival horror, stylized combat, and multiple weapons.

 If you’re a fan of the games or just curious, check out these facts.